BlackGhost2693/room_reservation/docs/architecture.md

 + Soft delete
 + Tuned queries to prevent duplicates in bulk insert
 + The listing owner can get an overview of the booked rooms on admin panel
++ A reservation is for a name (any string) and for a date
 + API documentaion on /swagger/ and /redoc/